-St. Johns County will receive \$2,708,433 in FY2022-2023 from the Florida Housing Finance Corporation for the State Housing Initiatives

-Annual Action Plan 2022 Partnership (SHIP Program).
-There are not matching requirements for SHIP funding, however, leverage of funds is encouraged.
-The SHIP program provides funds to local governments as an incentive to create partnerships that produce and preserve affordable homeownership and multi-family housing.
+St. Johns County will receive \$3,413,194 in FY 2023-2024 from the Florida Housing Finance Corporation for the State Housing Initiatives Partnership (SHIP Program).
+There are no matching requirements for SHIP funding, however, leverage of funds is encouraged.
+The SHIP program provides funds to local governments as an incentive to create partnerships that produce and preserve affordable homeownership and multifamily housing.
 The program was designed to serve very low-, low-, and moderate-income families.
 SHIP dollars may be used to fund emergency repairs, new construction, rehabilitation, down payment and closing cost assistance, impact fees, construction financing, acquisition of property for affordable housing, matching dollars for federal housing grants and programs, and homeownership counseling.

-In an effort to address the funding gap, the County applies for competitive federal, state, and foundation grants when the application criteria align with our goals and staffing capacity.
+To address the funding gap, the County applies for competitive federal, state, and foundation grants when the application criteria align with our goals and staffing capacity.
 These funds can be used to expand existing programs, develop new programs to address unmet needs in the community, or as leverage for other funding sources.
 Given that these additional funding sources are competitive, the amount and uses are unknown at this time.